© Crown copyright 2018

 UK Property Transaction Statistics published by HM Revenue & Customs (which differ in coverage but are more complete for this period) report that on a non-seasonally adjusted basis, volume transactions increased by 2.8% in England, 10.7% in Scotland and 5.6% in Wales in the year to August 2018.

 4.2 Sales volumes for the UK over the past 5 years

-In August 2017 the number of property transactions completed in the UK decreased by 9.7% when compared to August 2016.
-Compared with July 2017, the number of property transactions completed in the UK increased by 3.0%.
-The estimate for August 2017 is calculated based on around 90% of the final registered transactions.
-It is likely that the number of property transactions for August 2017 will increase as more transactions are incorporated into the index.
+The estimate for August 2018 is calculated based on around 85% of the final registered transactions.
+The number of property transactions for August 2018 will increase as more transactions are incorporated into the index.
 See our Revisions Policy for more information.

 5. Property status for UK

 Transactions involving the creation of a new register, such as new builds, are more complex and need more time to process.
 This means they can take longer to appear in the land registers.
 The volume of new build transactions for the most recent 2 months are not at a reliable level for reporting the breakdown between new build and existing resold property, so they are not included in the report.

 Note: since October 2017 release, amendments have been made to our estimation model when calculating our provisional estimate.
 Find out further information and the impact of this change in methods used to produce the UK HPI.

 For Great Britain only, Northern Ireland data is not available for buyer status.